agerber/rosetta_stone/README.md

 # rosetta stone - the asteroids reference project
-This repo contains the asteroids reference project translated into the following languages; Java, Kotlin, Python, Typescript; with Swift and C++ under development.
+This repo contains the asteroids reference project translated into the following languages; Java, Kotlin, Python, and Typescript; with Swift and C++, Rust, and GoLang under development.

 ## add the submodules
 ```bash